-- Find and select Accessibility in the sidebar
+- Scroll down and select Accessibility in the Privacy list

 It says that Paste will control my computer, what does this mean?

-Accessibility features allow apps to perform multiple user actions (eg, button clicks) programmatically.
-If you grant Paste access to use accessibility features it will not control your computer.
-The only action it will perform is sending the following system shortcuts to a frontmost application:
+Accessibility features allow apps to perform multiple user actions (e.g., button clicks) programmatically.
+If you allow Paste to access the accessibility features, it will not actually “control your computer”.
+Paste will simply be allowed to send the following system shortcuts to a frontmost application: